Cheshire: Current

 Cheshire has no county-wide elected local council, but it does have a Lord Lieutenant under the Lieutenancies Act 1997 and a High Sheriff under the Sheriffs Act 1887.

 Local government functions apart from the Police and Fire/Rescue services are carried out by four smaller unitary authorities: Cheshire East, Cheshire West and Chester, Halton, and Warrington.
 All four unitary authority areas have borough status.

 Policing and fire and rescue services are still provided across the county as a whole.
 The Cheshire Fire Authority consist of members of the four councils, while governance of Cheshire Constabulary is performed by the elected Cheshire Police and Crime Commissioner.

 Winsford is a major administrative hub for Cheshire with the Police and Fire & Rescue Headquarters based in the town as well as a majority of Cheshire West and Chester Council.
 It was also home to the former Vale Royal Borough Council and Cheshire County Council.

+Devolution talks for the county were scheduled for Autumn 2024.
+Plans to establish a Cheshire and Warrington Combined Authority were approved by the UK government in February 2025.
+Halton Borough has been a member of the Liverpool City Region Combined Authority since that authority was established in 2014.

 Transition into a lieutenancy

 From 1 April 1974 the area under the control of the county council was divided into eight local government districts; Chester, Congleton, Crewe and Nantwich, Ellesmere Port and Neston, Halton, Macclesfield, Vale Royal and Warrington.
 Halton (which includes the towns of Runcorn and Widnes) and Warrington became unitary authorities in 1998.
 The remaining districts and the county were abolished as part of local government restructuring on 1 April 2009.
 The Halton and Warrington boroughs were not affected by the 2009 restructuring.

 On 25 July 2007, the Secretary of State Hazel Blears announced she was 'minded' to split Cheshire into two new unitary authorities, Cheshire West and Chester, and Cheshire East.
 She confirmed she had not changed her mind on 19 December 2007 and therefore the proposal to split two-tier Cheshire into two would proceed.
 Cheshire County Council leader Paul Findlow, who attempted High Court legal action against the proposal, claimed that splitting Cheshire would only disrupt excellent services while increasing living costs for all.
-A widespread sentiment that this decision was taken by the European Union long ago has often been portrayed via angered letters from Cheshire residents to local papers.
 On 31 January 2008 The Standard, Cheshire and district's newspaper, announced that the legal action had been dropped.
 Members against the proposal were advised that they may be unable to persuade the court that the decision of Hazel Blears was "manifestly absurd".

 The Cheshire West and Chester unitary authority covers the area formerly occupied by the City of Chester and the boroughs of Ellesmere Port and Neston and Vale Royal; Cheshire East now covers the area formerly occupied by the boroughs of Congleton, Crewe and Nantwich, and Macclesfield.
 The changes were implemented on 1 April 2009.

 Congleton Borough Council pursued an appeal against the judicial review it lost in October 2007.
 The appeal was dismissed on 4 March 2008.